maxim-belkin/playground2/git-workflows.md

 ```
 cd ..
-git clone file:///Path/to/local/github/playground playground-collaborator
+git clone file://$HOME/Desktop/backup collaborator
-cd playground-collaborator
+cd collaborator
 ```

-The above commands will clone the repository to the directory called `playground-collaborator`.
+The above commands will clone the repository to the directory called `collaborator`.
 Now, let's change our name and email address in that repository only.
 Note, you would not have to do this in a real-life scenario.